Dizzydz99/ECEM202A_project/docs/report.md

 * Motivation & Objective

-An Inertial Measurement Unit (IMU) is important for various applications, particulary in the fields of robotics, virtual reality and wearable technology.
+An Inertial Measurement Unit (IMU) is important for various applications, particularly in the fields of robotics, virtual reality and wearable technology.
 IMUs play a crucial role in providing valuable information about motion sensing.
 However, gyroscopes are more expensive and power hungry compared to accelerometers and magnetometers.
-In IoT, power consumption is a critical concern and the project aims to reduce power consumption by using alternative sensors to mimic a gyro's functionality to make IoT devices more energy-efficient.
+In IoT, power consumption is a critical concern, and the project aims to reduce power consumption by using alternative sensors to mimic a gyro's functionality to make IoT devices more energy-efficient.
 Machine learning method is used for accurate inclination estimation based on accelerometers and magnetometers and limited number of gyro samples.

 * State of the Art & Its Limitations

 Accelerometers and magnetometers based gyroscope emulation is studied for a long time while all of the algorithms are based on mathematical derivation and physical modeling,which requires the data is highly accurate and noise free, especially for magnetometers.
-Hard-iron offset elimination is proposed for tilt-compensation but the algorithm is still not robust for accurate inclination estimation.
+Hard-iron offset elimination is proposed for tilt-compensation, but the algorithm is still not robust for accurate inclination estimation.

 * Novelty & Rationale